top of page

 What should I say to someone with mental health issues?

 Looking for a meaningful gift to inspire a loved one facing mental health challenges due to racial discrimination?
 Consider "You Can Do This!"
 This book is a guide to adulting success, offering practical advice and heartfelt encouragement.
-It provides tools and insights to help young adults overcome challenges, including those from discrimination, make good decisions, and thrive.
+It provides tools and insights to help overcome challenges and thrive.
 Give the gift of empowerment and support with "You Can Do This!"Ā and help your loved one start a journey to a successful and fulfilling life.

 Biblical Guidance for Coping with Discrimination